ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/course-notes.md

 * Have you addressed the question of practicality and usefulness?
 * Have you identified future developments that might result from your work?
 * Have you structured your paper in a clear and logical fashion?

+A clearly organized and logical report should communicate the following to the reader:

+* What they gain by reading the report
+* Clearly defined goals
+* The significance of your contribution
+* Appropriate context by giving sufficient background
+* Why this work is practical and useful
+* Conjecture plausible future developments that might result from your work

+### A Roadmap to Your Data Science Journey
+#### Personality Characteristics
+* Be curious
+* Make sound arguments
+* Use good judgment
+* Familiarize with analytics platforms
+* Be a good storyteller
+* Know your area of interests (such as healtcare or IT)

+#### Many Paths
+* Diverse educational and career backgrounds
+* Exposure to data challenges sparked interest
+* Data science is adaptable across professions

+#### Data Literacy
+* Analyze both structured and unstructured data
+* Understand file formats
+* Database and SQL skills
+* Big Data, Cloud

+#### Tools & Techniques
+* Programming with Python and R
+* Hadoop
+* Python libraries: NumPy, Pandas, Scikit-learn
+* Data visualization tools
+* Machine learning algorithms
+* Data preprocessing techniques

+#### Foundational Skills
+* Statistical knowledge
+* Mathematics, calculus, linear algebra
+* Exploratory data analysis
+* Select, train, and test models
+* Communication and presentation skills

+#### Range of Tasks
+* Build recommendation engines
+* Predictive modeling
+* Data analysis and problem solving
+* Identify patterns
+* Utilize external data sources
+* Communication of findings

+# Module 4: Data Literacy for Data Science (Optional)

+## Understanding Data